pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Audio Processing

-The score alignment in \texttt{pyAMPACT} currently uses a standard dynamic time warping (DTW) approach \cite{orio2001alignment}. \texttt{pyAMPACT} is designed to be extensible so that other Python-based score-alignment can be used should the user prefer.
-The score-audio alignment provides estimates of note onset and offset times that are used to identify time-frequency regions of importance to facilitate performance parameter estimation for both monophonic and polyphonic audio.
-This score-guided approach, implemented in the original \texttt{AMPACT} toolkit and described in \cite{devaney17evaluation}, uses an instantaneous frequency representation, produced by librosa's reassigned\_spectrogram function, to estimate frame-level fundamental frequency (\fo{}) and power.
+\texttt{pyAMPACT} uses an instantaneous frequency representation, produced by librosa's reassigned\_spectrogram function, to estimate frame-level fundamental frequency (\fo{}) and power.
 A harmonic spectral representation is calculated from the fundamental frequency and power estimates.
+A set of frame-level descriptors (currently spectral centroid spectral slope, and spectral flux).